Derek Brower, Ed.D.

 - Methods of Teaching Secondary Natural Science

 Methods of Teaching Secondary Natural Science A study of the techniques and materials for teaching natural science at the secondary school level (for biology and chemistry majors).
 Prerequisite: upperclassman.
+Credit does not count toward the major or minor.
+Note: See also course offerings under biology, chemistry and physics.
 (2 credits, alternate years, consult department)

 - Instructional Technology